-Step 5: In the Interface pane, click Add and choose Interface.
-The Add Interface dialog box appears.
+Step 5: In the Interface pane, click Add, and then choose Interface.

-Step 6: In the Add Interface window, in the Hardware Port list, select the interface configured in Step 3 (Example: GigabitEthernet0/1)
+Step 6: On the Add Interface dialog box, in the Hardware Port list, select the interface configured in Step 3.
+(Example: GigabitEthernet0/1)

 Step 7: In the VLAN ID box, enter the VLAN number for the DMZ VLAN.
 (Example: 1123)